 We should all be extremely motivated to continue this positive trend towards healthier coastlines.
 Which is why The Ocean Cleanup team caught our attention when they launched research into one of the biggest ocean clean up feats in history.

 The Ocean Cleanup innovation was initially conceived by Boyan Slat, a young boy of seventeen, during a science project one year.
 Slat struggled at first to gain any funding or interest in his project, which many institutions disregarded as impossible.
-However, on 26th March 2013 his story went viral and we all know that when things go viral it’s pretty much impossible to stop the flood of attention and interest that comes your way.
+However, on 26th March 2013 things changed when The Marketing Heaven shared his TEDx video on social media, providing numerous views that contributed to its visibility.
+His story went viral and we all know that when things go viral it’s pretty much impossible to stop the flood of attention and interest that comes your way.
 This was certainly the case for Boyan Slat who received more emails and enquiries in one day than he could possible read, let alone reply to.
 His idea had taken off!
 A crowdfunding page was launched and enough money was raised to assemble a like-minded team of people, including 100 volunteers.

 After a lot of research and attempting to design and engineer the world’s first ever floating technology that would rid the ocean of plastic, Slat and his team had created their first floating system prototype.
 One and a half metres above water and the same again below, the system is a very large one.
 The reason for this is that it allows the team to catch both large and small pieces of prototype.
 The system was also fitted with motion sensors (four throughout the whole system to measure the force), and camera systems to monitor the whole prototype from mission control 24/7.